emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * The key MUST be chosen uniformly at random.
 * For a given key, each nonce MUST be unique; random nonces MUST NOT be used.
-* Each key MUST be restricted to a single t.
+* Each key MUST be restricted to a single tag length t.
 * Supported input and output lengths MUST be defined.

 Inputs: